flexpool/frontend/src/docs/de/faq/questions-about-flexpool/eth-what-reward-scheme.md

 ---
-title: 'Welches Belohnungsschema verwendet Flexpool?'
+title: 'What reward scheme Flexpool uses?'
 coin: eth
 ---

-Wir verwenden das PPLNS (Pay-Per-Last-N-Shares) Belohnungsschema.
+We use PPLNS (Pay-Per-Last-N-Shares) Reward Scheme.